 6. Use of green cleaning products

 Many traditional cleaning products are harmful to both the environment and human health.
 They can pollute water, damage ecosystems and contain toxic chemicals.
-By switching to eco-friendly cleaning products can reduce harmful waste, limit plastic usage and promote a healthier workplace.
+SwitchingSwitching to eco-friendly cleaning products can reduce harmful waste, limit plastic usage, and promote a healthier workplace.

-Offices can aid to this problem just by opting for products that are biodegradable, non-toxic and free from harsh chemicals like ammonia and chlorine.
+Offices can help with this problem by opting for biodegradable, non-toxic products free from harsh chemicals like ammonia and chlorine.
 By choosing cleaners with eco-certifications to ensure they meet high environmental standards.

 Eco-friendly cleaning products are safer for employees and the planet.
-By choosing sustainable cleaning options offices can foster a more environmentally conscious mindset in your workplace.
+By choosing sustainable cleaning options, offices can foster a more environmentally conscious mindset.

 7. Supporting Work-from-Home Days, Remote and Hybrid Work